What is Enterprise Architecture?

 Enterprise Performance: A single starting point of reference

-In the Enterprise Performance Framework, you see that the two most important parts of the strategy are the Objectives and Goals to realize and the directions for achieving the goals.
+In the Enterprise Performance Framework, the two most important parts of the strategy are the objectives and goals to realize and the directions for achieving the goals.

-The strategy, as a coherent whole, is the perfect input for enterprise architects to create and build enterprise architectures, like business architecture and IT architecture.
-The most important EA products are the AS-IS and TO-BE EA Blueprints (an integral conceptual enterprise design) and the EA Framework Diagram.
-On top of that, per project, solution, or change, a Solution Architecture Blueprint.
-These products are used in digital transformation or business change projects.
+The strategy, as a coherent whole, is the perfect input for enterprise architects to build and visualize enterprise architectures, like business architecture, information architecture, IT architecture, data architecture, and security architecture.
+The most important EA products are the AS-IS and TO-BE Blueprints (an integral conceptual enterprise design) and the enterprise architecture framework diagram.
+On top of that, a solution architecture blueprint per project, solution, or change is needed.
+These products are used in digital transformation or strategic change projects.

-Projects make use of roadmaps, solution architectures and EA to create perfect-fitting solutions as a result.
-Changing or transforming the enterprise into these integrated solutions enables the enterprise to plan and realize the business goals and objectives in the defined strategic direction.
+Projects use roadmaps, solution architectures and EA to create perfect-fitting solutions as a result.
+Changing or transforming the enterprise with these intelligent business solutions enable the enterprise to plan and realize the business goals and objectives in the defined strategic direction.

-A brief Enterprise Performance example: if the goal is to become the world leader in selling bakery products online via social media, your program of change and projects will need a solution architecture and roadmap on how to embed social media as selling the platform for the enterprise.
+A brief Enterprise Performance example: If the goal is to become the world leader in selling bakery products online via social media, your program of change and projects will need a solution architecture and roadmap on how to embed social media as a selling platform for the enterprise.
 NOTE: This sounds much simpler to do than it is!

 Now, we will dive into the three parts of the Enterprise Performance Framework: